 Sometimes what’s scary is only so because we don’t know much about it.
 Other times it's nothing more than 'my gut tells me it's true'.
 That can leave us blind to issues of consequence that we’re dealing with but haven’t realized represent more risk than the scary things.
 This can be overcome by measuring the risk landscape before we determine what belongs in the top 10.

 An example of fear driving your top 10

 One of the most commonly misplaced risks is related to the privileged insider threat.
 There is tremendous hype around privileged insiders as a threat.
 But, does that make it a top 10 risk?
-The 2015 Verizon DBIR begs to differ and the 2016 DBIR report shows the continued trend.
-Overwhelmingly, the actors in breaches are external.
+Industry surveys such as the Verizon DBIR overwhelmingly show the typical actors in breaches are external.
 Why do we keep listing privileged insiders as a top 10 risk?
-Every time I have this conversation the resulting answer boils down to ‘that’s what I feel’.
+Every time I have this conversation the resulting answer boils down to 'that's what I feel'.
 When I probe to understand more, there are elements of fear and uncertainty driving the feelings.
 Is that the best approach to identifying your top 10?

 Let your analyses dictate your top 10

 A better way of fleshing out your top 10 risks is to conduct analyses of known issues and suspected issues affecting people, processes, and technologies.
 If this sounds like an enterprise assessment that’s because it is.
 And out of it organizations can allow the top 10 risks to bubble to the top.
 Only then will we truly understand where threats such as privileged insiders stand.

 Allowing our analyses to dictate our top 10 should not stop us from knowing whats going on in the world.
 We don’t turn off the news spigot and look only inward.
 Include those scary, newsworthy issues in your enterprise assessment.
 But, don’t fall prey to the common mistake of assuming they belong in the top 10.

 What you need to be successful identifying your top 10